Angular-Wave/angular.ts/src/services/http/http.md

        * - [JSON vulnerability](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx)
        * - [XSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery)
        *
        * Both server and the client must cooperate in order to eliminate these threats.
-AngularJS comes
+AngularTS comes
        * pre-configured with strategies that address these issues, but for this to work backend server
        * cooperation is required.
        *